agrawalshrawan245/proshop-app/README.md

     && npm run build --prefix frontend"
 ```

 -   Step 4 Add this code to the `backend/server.js` file.
+Also avoid one of the common mistakes and do not put this on the top of the file.
+This code needs to be at the bottom so that all the env variables can load, otherwise website might not run.

 ```java
 if (process.env.NODE_ENV === 'production') {